Regular Separability of One Counter Automata: upper bound

-\begin{remark} \rm From the proof of \pspace upper bound we can extract only a \emph{doubly exponential} bound on $n$ in Corollary~\ref{cor:appr}(b) (exhaustive checking if $L(\A_n) \cap L(\B) \neq \emptyset$ for all $n$ so bounded would only yield an \expspace algorithm).
-First, the proof of Proposition~\ref{prop:last} reveals that if the set $b_3 + {P_3}^*$ does not contain multiplicities of all $n>0$, and $P_3$ is nonempty, then it does not contain multiplicities of some period $n\in P_3$, hence $n$ bounded exponentially (one can obtain even a better bound for $n$, namely the greatest common divisor of all periods from $P_3$, which still is only exponentially bounded in general).
+A further consequence of Proposition~\ref{prop:Reffsolv} is a bound on the minimal value of $n$ in Corollary~\ref{cor:appr}(b), which naturally leads to a complexity upper bound.
+Indeed, due to Proposition~\ref{prop:Reffsolv} such a bound can be extracted from the proofs of Lemmas~\ref{lem:unionwitness}--\ref{lem:last} but, importantly, it is only \emph{doubly exponential} (hence, exhaustive checking if $L(\A_n) \cap L(\B) \neq \emptyset$ for all $n$ so bounded would only yield an \expspace algorithm).
+First, the proof of Lemma~\ref{lem:last} reveals that if the set $b_3 + {P_3}^*$ does not contain multiplicities of all $n>0$, and $P_3$ is nonempty, then it does not contain multiplicities of some period $n\in P_3$, hence $n$ is bounded exponentially (one can obtain an even better bound for $n$, namely the greatest common divisor of all periods from $P_3$, which still is only exponentially bounded in general).
 Thus by Lemma~\ref{lem:separately} we get an exponential bound on the smallest $n$ such that a linear set $L$ does not contain an $n$-witness.
-Then we lift the bound to semi-linear sets (cf.~Lemma~\ref{lem:unionwitness}) but at the price of encreasing it to doubly exponential: indeed, if every component linear set $L_i$ does not contain an $n_i$-witness for some $n_i>0$, the semi-linear set $R = L_1\cup \ldots\cup L_k$ does not contain an $n$-witness, for $n$ the least common multiplicity of all $n_i$ and hence doubly exponential.
+Then we lift the bound to semi-linear sets (cf.~Lemma~\ref{lem:unionwitness}) but at the price of increasing it to doubly exponential: indeed, if every component linear set $L_i$ does not contain an $n_i$-witness for some $n_i>0$, the semi-linear set $\RR = L_1\cup \ldots\cup L_k$ does not contain an $n$-witness, for $n$ the least common multiplicity of all $n_i$ and hence doubly exponential in general.
 We have thus bounded the smallest $n$ such that $n$-reachability does not hold in $\V$, and consequently (cf.~the proof of Proposition~\ref{prop:three-parts}) $n$ in Corollary~\ref{cor:appr}(b).
 We do not know if this bound can be improved to single exponential (which would immediately make the exhaustive check a \pspace algorithm).
-The question seems to be quite challenging, as our construction of the set $R$ relies on a combination of several nontrivial results~\cite{DBLP:conf/lics/BlondinFGHM15,Hofman16,Kopczynski10} (cf.~the proofs of Propositions~\ref{prop:effsolv} and~\ref{prop:effsolv2}). \end{remark}
+The question seems to be quite challenging, as the proofs of Propositions~\ref{prop:effsolv}--\ref{prop:Reffsolv} rely on a combination of several nontrivial results~\cite{Hofman16,DBLP:conf/lics/BlondinFGHM15,Kopczynski10}.